 If a borrower on a restructured accruing loan has demonstrated performance under the previous terms, is not experiencing financial difficulty and shows the capacity to continue to perform under the restructured terms, the loan will remain on accrual status.
 Otherwise, the loan will be placed on nonaccrual status until the borrower demonstrates a sustained period of performance, which generally requires six consecutive months of payments.
 Loans identified as TDRs are evaluated for impairment using the present value of the expected cash flows or the estimated fair value of the collateral, if the loan is collateral dependent.
 The fair value is determined, when possible, by an appraisal of the property less estimated costs related to liquidation of the collateral.
 The appraisal amount may also be adjusted for current market conditions.
+Adjustments to reflect the present value of the expected cash flows or the estimated fair value of the expected cash flows or the estimated fair value of the expected cash flows or the estimated fair value of the expected cash flows or the estimated fair value of the expected cash flows or the estimated fair value of the expected cash flows or the estimated fair value of the property less estimated to liquidation of the collateral.
+The appraisal amount may also be adjusted for current market conditions.
 Adjustments to reflect the present value of the expected cash flows or the estimated fair value of collateral dependent loans are a component in determining an appropriate allowance for loan losses, and as such, may result in increases or decreases to the provision for loan losses in current and future earnings.

-We had no loans restructured as TDRs during the first three months of 2021 or 2020.
-TDRs are excluded from our nonperforming loans unless they otherwise meet the definition of nonaccrual loans or are past due 90 days or more.
+We had no loans restructured as TDRs during the first six months of 2021 or 2020.
+TDRs are excluded from our nonperforming loans unless they otherwise meet the definition of nonaccrual loans or past due 90 days or more.

 COVID-19 Industry Exposures.
-The Company's COVID-19 industry exposures at March 31, 2021 were:
+The Company's COVID-19 industry exposures at June 30, 2021 were:

-- Restaurant and retail owner-occupied loans totaled \$100.4 million (4.5% of total loans).
-The average loan size is \$351 thousand.
-There was \$1.8 million in classified loans, \$4 thousand in loans past due 30 days or more, and \$1.3 million in nonaccrual loans.
+- Restaurant and retail owner-occupied loans totaled \$102.6 million, or 4.5% of total loans.
+The average loan size is \$361 thousand.
+There was \$1.8 million in classified loans, less than \$50 thousand in loans past due 30 days or more, and \$1.3 million in nonaccrual loans.
 The related allowance for loan losses to total restaurant and retail owner-occupied loans is 3.65%.
-As of March 31, 2021, three loans, or 0.5%, of these loans were active modifications as a result of the COVID-19 pandemic. - Hospitality and assisted living center loans totaled \$123.0 million (5.5% of total loans).
+As of June 30, 2021, approximately 1% of these loans were active modifications as a result of the COVID-19 pandemic. - Hospitality and assisted living center loans totaled \$120.6 million, or 5.2% of total loans.
 The average loan size is \$2.8 million.
-There was \$52.7 million in classified loans, \$2.8 million in loans past due 30 days or more, and \$2.2 million in nonaccrual loans.
-The related allowance for loan losses to total hospitality and assisted living center loans is 8.76%.
-As of March 31, 2021, approximately 36% of these loans were active modifications as a result of the COVID-19 pandemic.
+There was \$48.6 million in classified loans, \$3.2 million in loans past due 30 days or more, and \$1.2 million in nonaccrual loans.
+The related allowance for loan losses to total hospitality and assisted living center loans is 8.59%.
+As of June 30, 2021, approximately 29% of these loans were active modifications as a result of the COVID-19 pandemic.
 All of these modifications were interest-only periods of 12 months or a combination of a 90-day deferral and nine months of interest only.